-Eligibility: Any City of Arvada Neighbors Connected group that facilitated neighborhood improvement in 2019 will be able to self-nominate.
-If your neighborhood group demonstrated remarkable collaboration in completing projects, programs, and events that developed strong community bonds and neighborhood pride, please apply for the NOTYA Award!
+Any City of Arvada Neighbors Connected group that facilitated neighborhood improvement in 2019 was able to self-nominate.
+Winners were based on neighborhood group collaboration completing projects, programs, and events that develop strong community bonds and neighborhood pride.

-The winners were recognized by City staff and Councilmembers at the November 15 Neighborhood of the Year Award Ceremony.
-Each neighborhood received a NOTYA street sign and a neighborhood mini-grant in the amounts of $1000, $500, and $250 respectively, and a community tree planting.
+The winners were recognized by City staff and Councilmembers at the Nov.
+14 Neighborhood of the Year Award Ceremony.
+The top three neighborhoods will receive a NOTYA street sign, a neighborhood mini-grant in the amounts of $1000, $500, and $250 respectively, and a community tree planting.
 The street signs will be posted at the entrance to their neighborhood, and the mini-grants can be used for future neighborhood-building activities.
 The four winner, named Neighborhood on the Rise, will receive a $150 mini-grant as seed money for neighborhood activities.

 Thank You and Looking Forward...